By Scott Sobol

 SS: Yes!
 That blew me away because I’m sure he gets a huge acknowledgment every night on stage from the fans, but this was his peers in the industry giving him that incredible response.
 I lost it just watching it at home.

 SF: It’s a wonderful tribute, as I said, not only to him but to his band.
 It’s a story of true friendship, true camaraderie, and that’s what being in a band is about.
-When you’ve played with people that long making music, it’s like your married; it’s your slightly dysfunctional family.
+When you’ve played with people that love making music, it’s like your married; it’s your slightly dysfunctional family.
 I’ve always said, “Everybody should get to have an experience in their life like The Heartbreakers.
 We’re all there for each other at the drop of a fucking hat; we don’t live out of each other’s pockets, but as soon as it comes to music, we’re there, as soon as it comes to something personal, we’re there, it’s a family.”
 I don’t speak to my family every day or every week, but when something goes wrong, we’re all there for each other.
 And when we do get together, it’s like we never split up.
 Everybody should have something like that in their life.

 SS: I guess you could say everybody should have “Big Love” in their life.